Hit and Run Accident Attorneys

 Hit and run accidents are damaging and deadly.
 The numbers bear that out.
 Per this article from Connecticut by the Numbers, a total of 148 hit and run accidents involving at least one fatality occurred in the state from 2006 to 2016.
 It is a troubling statistic, and it speaks to how dangerous these incidents tend to be.

-A recent study sheds more light on the dangers of hit and run accidents from a national perspective.
+A recent study by ValuePenguin sheds more light on the dangers of hit and run accidents from a national perspective.
 After processing statistics for the entire country, the study tallied 16,936 fatal hit and run accidents from 2010 to 2019.
 Also, 2016 was the deadliest year for hit and run accidents.
 The study found 2,012 incidents that year that led to 2,082 deaths.

 There were 16,936 fatal hit and run accidents from 2010 to 2019